cnorm35/bridgetown-blog/src/_posts/pdf_attachments_action_mailbox.md

 <!-- the sender if the attachment is missing or not a PDF file. -->

 <!-- From Video -->
-Today, I’m going to show you how to save a PDF attachment from an inbound email using Action Mailbox.
-This is a great example of a common task in an application that we can accomplish with email.
+Today, I’m going to show you how to save a PDF attachment from an inbound email using Action Mailbox a Ruby on Rails application.
+I think this is a great example of a common feature that we can accomplish with email.
 This is going to allow your users to be able to perform tasks without even having to open your app.

- I’ll cover how to handle various edge cases, like checking for a valid user and handling missing or incorrect attachments.
+ I’ll cover how to handle edge cases like checking for a valid user and handling missing or incorrect attachments.

 This post will cover creating a new Rails app and adding Devise for a User model to check against the sender of the email.
-I'll also be installing Action Mailbox but everything after that initial setup should apply to an existing app you're trying to add this feature to.
+Since this will be a new app, I'll also be installing Action Mailbox.
+Everything after that initial setup should apply to an existing app you're trying to add this feature to.

+If you'll be adding this feature to an existing app, you can skip over most of that setup.

+### Create your Rails app with Devise

-Let's get started by creating a new Rails app with a User model and Devise installed.
+Let's get started by creating a new Rails app and installing Devise for the User model.

 ```sh
 $ rails new pdf_attachments_action_mailbox
 ```

-After the new app is created, we'll add Devise to the Gemfile and run the Devise generator to create a User model.
+Once the new app is created, move into the directory that was created and open the project to add the Devise gem.

 ```ruby
 # Gemfile
 gem 'devise'
 ```

+Once Devise is added to the `Gemfile` you can `bundle install` and run the Devise install generators.

 ```sh
 $ bundle install
 $ rails generate devise:install
 ```

-You'll see some output from the Devise generator that mentions some changes to the views and routes.
+After running the Devise install generator, you'll see some output that mentions some changes to the views and routes.
 To keep things simple, I'll be skipping the User views and routes to keep things focused on Action Mailbox.

-Since we'll be sending _outbound_ emails to the sender to update them on the status on the import, we need to add one of the suggested changes from Devise.
+Since we'll be sending _outbound_ emails to the sender to update them on the status on the import, there is one change we need to add from Devise.

 Open the `config/environments/development.rb` file and add the following line